-Highland Titles sell souvenir plots of Scottish land.
-They have only done so for the last ten years, but selling souvenir plots of land has been a simple, legal process in Britain for at least fifty years, endorsed and popularised by the highest in the land.
+Highland Titles sell souvenir plots of land in Scotland and Ireland.
+They have only done so for the last fifteen years, but selling souvenir plots of land has been a simple, legal process in Britain for at least fifty years, endorsed and popularised by the highest in the land.

 Her Majesty’s Solicitor General for England and Wales in 1971 was Sir Geoffrey Howe, Queen’s Counsel, Member of the United Kingdom Parliament and an Officer of the Crown He praised the potential benefits of selling souvenir plots for fundraising in a parliamentary speech in the following terms “it helps the balance of payments and it gladdens the hearts of our continental cousins and enables them to obtain a splendidly medieval looking deed of title, which, no doubt, they display at some appropriate place in their homes.”
 He welcomed the fact that anyone might “purchase a ‘square foot of Old England’ for a comparatively modest sum”.
 He brought out the lighthearted nature of the sale by explaining that people might use their plots for “pole squatting” or flying an American flag.
 However he also expressed concerns about the burden that registering these titles would impose on the Land Registry.
 He anticipated that many millions of plots might be sold and registering them might in turn impose a considerable burden on the registration process.

 A few years later, the law in Scotland was similarly updated, leaning heavily of the English definition of a souvenir plot and similarly exempting the sale of souvenir plots from registration, in a way that would lessen the Registrar’s workload.
-Considering the costs of registration, the low value of souvenir plots and the considerable benefits of permitting the trade, this exemption may seem reasonable.
+Considering the costs of registration, the low value of souvenir plots and the considerable benefits of permitting the trade, this exemption is no unreasonable.

-In Scotland, the Land Registration etc. (Scotland) Act 2012 (and before it the Land Registration Scotland Act, 1979), permit souvenir plots of land to be sold but specifically denies purchasers the right to register the purchaser of the land.
+In Scotland, the Land Registration etc. (Scotland) Act 2012 (and before it the Land Registration Scotland Act, 1979), permit souvenir plots of land to be sold but specifically denies purchasers the right to register the purchaser of the land in the Registers of Scotland.
 Purchasers do, however obtain a limited form of ownership which is less than a “real right”.
 A real right is not the opposite of an imaginary right, but a Scottish conveyancing terms meaning one which is enforceable against third parties. and capable of being recorded in the Register of Sasines or registered in the Land Register of Scotland.
 You would not, for example, be able to pledge your investment in a souvenir plot against a loan.
 But probably you would not want to!
+The law in Ireland concerning the sale of souvenir plots of land is very similar.

 Through our lawyers we instructed an Edinburgh Queens Counsel, a senior advocate with a special interest in land use, judicial review and human rights to address the question of precisely what our customers had purchased.
 The advice we received was thorough and reassuring.
 The sale of souvenir plots do confer on the purchaser a personal and beneficial interest akin to that conferred on the purchaser of a fishing right, and to that extent it is legitimate to sell souvenir plots of land.
 However the QC did add the caveat that in the absence of registration, all that the purchaser of a souvenir plot can acquire is a personal right against the seller.
 I believe that all our customers have ever wanted or expected is to identify their plot of land, so they can visit it and have the satisfaction of knowing that their plot, at least, is being lovingly protected and restored.